 The Green Mountain Grills Davy Crockett is billed on the GMG website as “the go-to grill for small families, campers, tailgaters & RVers”.

 After cooking on the Davy Crockett several times over the last few months (and going through my fair share of problems) I’m going to be sharing all of my experiences in this hands-on review.

 UPDATE: Green Mountain Grills has just updated and renamed the Davy Crockett.
 It’s now just called Trek and comes with thicker legs and an adjustable heat baffle to eliminate hot spots.
 We’ll update this post once we’ve had a chance to cook on the new model.

-Green Mountain Davy Crockett Overview
+Green Mountain Davy Crockett Overview & First Impressions

 Green Mountain Grills makes wood pellets, but the Davy Crockett will work well with any wood pellet so you might as well buy in bulk.